ramasamy-24-t/Precision-Farming-Assistant/README.md

 # Agricultural RAG Assistant

-A retrieval-augmented generation (RAG) system built for the **36 Hours Hackathon** that answers crop advisory questions using Punjab Agricultural University (PAU) *Package of Practices* PDFs.
+A retrieval-augmented generation (RAG) system built for the **36 Hours Hackathon** that answers crop advisory questions.

 The project ingests agricultural PDFs, extracts text/tables/images, enriches chunks with GPT-4o-mini summaries, stores embeddings in ChromaDB, and serves answers through an interactive notebook chat loop and a Flask REST API.